7.2. Sampling Distribution for the Sample Mean

 Linear Combinations of Normal Random Variables

 A key property of normal distributions is that linear combinations of normal random variables are themselves normal.
-That is, if \(X\) and \(Y\) are independent normal random variables, then any linear combination of the form \(aX + bY + c\) is also normal.
+That is, if \(X\) and \(Y\) are normal random variables, then any linear combination of the form \(aX + bY + c\) is also normal.

 The sample mean is exactly such a linear combination: